Manny4Short/profile_page/README.md

 # profile_page
-# this is a page that displays some details about my profile.
+# This is a profile page that displays some details.